Navillus Settles Into Normal Business Life After One-Year Bankruptcy

 “This will keep one of New York City’s largest construction contractors in business," wrote Judge Colleen McMahon.
 'It will protect dozens of ongoing projects from disruption, preserve numerous union jobs and provide continuing benefit to the plaintiff funds, and all of Navillus’ stakeholders.”

-Founded in 1987 as Navillus Tile, the company branched out from tile and masonry to concrete and has been a force in the city.
+Founded in 1987 as Navillus Tile, the company branched out from tile and masonry to concrete.
+It has been a force in the city’s construction marketplace.

 At the time of the bankruptcy, the company had 640 union employees and 65 management-level staff.
 According to Navillus’ attorney’s statements to the bankruptcy judge, the company had an average annual gross income of $180 million, but 2016 gross income of $240 million.
 Its current cash and marketable securities at the time equaled $20.8 million, $12.2 million of which was cash.
 Its receivables were $55.3 million and it owed $13 million.